GO-Eratosthenes/dhdt/paper/paper.md

 Apart from elevation products from optical remote sensing instruments, is it possible to estimate the geodetic mass balance from scattered laser altimetry data [@kaab2008glacier].
-Such systems are relatively limited in space, but their detailed footprint in the order of tens of meters and their repeated overflights make the generated products spatially sparse but consistent.
+Such systems are relatively limited in space, but their detailed footprint is in the order of tens of meters and their repeated overflights make the generated products spatially sparse but consistent.
 Currently, ICESAT-2 is operational and tools for data processing can be found in the [@scheick2023icepyx] repository.